WSU-CDSC/microservices/Resources/makeaip.md

 ## About:

 `makeaip.rb` is a script designed to build AIP structures from archival source directories.
-It creates pacakges compliant with the Bagit structure.
+It creates pacakges compliant with the Bagit standard.
 It maintains file properties while also generating and/or validating checksums and technical metadata sidecar files.

 ## Usage:
 Create AIP: `makeaip.rb -t TARGET-DIRECTORY -o OUTPUT-DIRECTORY`